Updated: Mar 19

 Be present.
 Concentrate on the moment to help you manage your reactions and be more effective, as well as to truly enjoy, absorb and benefit.

 Express it to those in your life when appropriate.
-Find gratitude for yourself, for what you are capable of, for your healthy and body, for the positive in who you are.
+Find gratitude for yourself, for what you are capable of, for your health and body, for the positive in who you are.

 Learn your unhealthy and ineffective behaviours so you can understand what they are and how they came about.
 It is very important to understand what emotions these behaviours bring up and what need they fulfill.
 Reflect on what has caused you hurt or affected your personality and temperament to create these behaviours.